 Introduction

 Welcome to the society dedicated to the appreciation and preservation of the fairground organ, and other related mechanical instruments, and their music.
-Our members are all interested in this fascinatong aspect of our national heritage, some being organ owners themselves.
+Our members are all interested in this fascinating aspect of our national heritage, some being organ owners themselves.
 The objects of the Society shall be the promotion and encouragement of all forms of interest in, and the preservation of, Fair Organs and Mechanical Musical Instruments.
 (From the Rules and Constitution of the Society.)

 Background